Parenting during a pandemic

 by Chantal Bufe

-Lately, I have been using this word a lot.
-Mainly when speaking to friends, when we tell each other how much we are looking forward to a time with fewer restrictions and more freedom, a time with fewer worries and more confidence.
+Carefree.
+How much are we all looking forward to living this word?
+To a time with fewer restrictions and more freedom, with fewer worries and more confidence.

-For now, when it comes to our children's mental health, my husband and I have relied on our children's words, their behavioral cues, and our parental instincts to determine their emotional state.
-Although I have to admit that there continue to be moments when we are somewhat at a loss, unsure whether our child's irritability/ nervousness/ lack of concentration / (fill in the blank) is 'normal' or whether it is their reaction to a feeling that stems from the effects this pandemic has on them.
+For now, all parents can do is rely on their children's words, their behavioral cues, and our parental instincts to determine their emotional state.
+This proves tricky, especially during moments when we can't tell whether the child's irritability/ nervousness/ lack of concentration / (fill in the blank) is 'normal' or their reaction to a feeling stems from the effects of this pandemic has on them.

-I think I am longing for this reassurance because I used to get it daily in personal interactions with other people, mostly other parents.
-At drop off, at pick up during the day, or parent evenings.
-These face-to-face exchanges - even if they lasted only a couple of minutes - were my sounding board, providing me with a good sense of how all our children were doing, what problems they all were facing, and what all of us parents were doing to help them.
+We used to get this reassurance daily in personal interactions: at drop-off, pick-up during the day, or parent evenings.
+These face-to-face exchanges - even if they lasted only a couple of minutes - were our sounding board, providing us with a good sense of how our children were doing collectively, what problems they were all facing and what we as parents could do about it.
+Together and inside our home.

 While parents can still connect digitally, that collective sense of parenting - keeping an eye out for each other and each other's kids - has become so much more difficult.
 It is much harder to tell how another person is doing from a distance.
 And it is much harder to describe how your child is doing while you live within that distance.